ActiveBrainAtlas/MouseBrainAtlas_dev/schemas/mouseInfo.md

   - Unique designation for each mouse.
 The mouse's "name".
   - `2018-0129 04`
 * __Storage__
+  - Location where mouse was stored.
   - `Stock Room -80C`
 * __Genotype__
   - `c57 p56`
 * __Gender__
+  - Gender of the mouse, either M or F.
   - `M`
 * __Weight__
   - Mouse weight in grams.